| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Assumable mortgage

-While this type of arrangement may be attractive in today’s rising rates environment, you’ll want to explain to your clients that it’s very difficult to take over a mortgage.
-This is thanks to the Garn-St. Germain Depository Institutions Act of 1982 (“Oh, of course,” they’ll say, and nod their heads knowingly).
+While this type of arrangement may be attractive in today’s environment of rising interest rates, you’ll want to explain to your clients that it’s very difficult to take over a mortgage.
+This is thanks to the Garn-St. Germain Depository Institutions Act of 1982.
 Basically, the law protects lenders from assumable mortgages with below-market interest rates.
 Most mortgages now have a “due-on-sale” clause, which requires the borrower to repay the loan in full if they sell the property.

 B